Blog: Enterprise Video Platform Development: A Complete Guide for 2026

 Ready to ship your enterprise video platform?

 Enterprise video platform development in 2026 is not a Kaltura-or-custom binary.
-The winners pick the use cases that matter most, shortlist two paths (usually Buy + Hybrid, or Hybrid + Build), model the three-year TCO with real egress numbers, and design compliance in from week one rather than retrofitting it at launch.
+The winners pick the use cases that matter most, shortlist two paths (usually Buy plus Hybrid, or Hybrid plus Build), model the three-year TCO with real egress numbers, and design compliance in from week one rather than retrofitting it at launch.

 If you are closer to the Buy end, interview Kaltura, Panopto, Brightcove, Vidyard, and Vimeo Enterprise against the comparison matrix above.
-If you are closer to Build or Hybrid, call us — we have shipped custom stacks on LiveKit, AWS Elemental, Cloudflare Stream, and Mux for 21 years, and our Agent Engineering pipeline lets us ship a production-grade EVP in 10–18 weeks.
+If you are closer to Build or Hybrid, talk to our internet TV and streaming team: we have shipped custom stacks on LiveKit, AWS Elemental, Cloudflare Stream, and Mux since 2005, and our Agent Engineering pipeline lets us deliver a production-grade EVP in 10–18 weeks.

 Either way, the first step is the same: pressure-test your feature list and your CDN bill before you sign anything.